martamusikmaschine/lord-of-the-rings-screenplay/README.md

 # Compile and Release

-Just call the [compile script][compile.sh] on your local commandline in order to create various formatted output files.
+Just call the [compile script][compile.sh] on your local linux commandline in order to create various formatted output files.

+For this to work, you most probably need to install the dependencies by calling [the appropriate script](install_dependencies.sh) before.

-A [github workflow](.github/workflows/build-and-release.yml) is used to release new versions whenever new scenes are added.
+A [github workflow](.github/workflows/build-and-release.yml) is used to release new versions whenever new scenes are added to the project.

 # License